-April Marten works across media including sculpture, installation, performance art, video and book arts.
-Born and raised in Miami, FL, Marten’s artistic practice developed out of her personal experiences – and, ultimately, her escape – from an extreme fundamentalist religious group.
-Common themes in her work include the feminine dilemma, religious identity, patriarchal systems of power and social violence.
-In much of her current work, Marten invites the audience in as co-creators, together engaging in acts meant to confront destructive systems of power.
+April Marten (b.1969) works across media including sculpture, installation, performance art, video, and book arts.
+Born and raised in Miami, FL, Marten’s artistic practice developed out of her personal experiences with—and, ultimately, her escape from—a fundamentalist religious cult; common themes in her work include the gender dilemma, systems of power and social violence.
+In much of her current work, Marten invites the audience in as co-creators, together engaging in imaginative acts of play meant to confront destructive systems of power.

 Remember when you wanted to be an artist and they told you couldn't be?

 Photo Credit: Lynn Griffin Roberts